henryaddo/rhcsa-ticket-labs/README.md

 Created by **Henry Addo**

-Aspiring Linux System Administrator preparing for the **RHCSA certification**.

-This repository is part of my learning journey to develop practical Linux administration and troubleshooting skills.
+Linux enthusiast focused on building practical system administration and troubleshooting skills.